How to Apply

 You can access the application form via HAKA login.
 Fill in the application form.
 Your personal information comes to the application form automatically from the UTA student register.
 If you need to update your information, for example your address, make the necessary changes in NettiOpsu and notify the Centre for International Education: firstname.lastname@example.org.
 This information will not be updated to the application form automatically.

-You can apply for up to five destinations.
+You can apply for up to three destinations.
 One destination means one university or network (BCI, ISEP, north2north, Nordplus and Nordlys).

 PLEASE NOTE!
 You are able to fill in one application form per application period!
 You can only apply for the exchange destinations that are in Mobility-Online portal open for the academic year 2018/2019.